 Despite these many changes, the SAT has survived for nearly 100 years.
 Nearly 2 million college-bound high school students take the SAT each year, and although there is a growing number of test optional colleges, most top tier colleges and universities require the SAT or ACT for admission.

 When to Take the SAT

 We recommend that most students first take the SAT by spring of junior year.
-This ensures that students will have addressed most of the test material in their courses and that they still have plenty of time for additional test prep and future test dates before they need to finalize their SAT scores for college applications.
+This ensures that students will have addressed most of the test material in their courses and that they still have plenty of time for additional test prep and future test dates before they need to finalize their scores for college applications.
 The SAT is offered nationally every year in August, October, November, December, March, May, and June.
-Review all of this school year’s test dates.
+Review all of this school year’s SAT test dates and registration deadlines.

 In the chart below, you can see a thorough breakdown of the SAT.

 |Evidence-Based Reading & Writing||Reading||65 Minutes||52 multiple choice||Reading, Vocabulary in Context, Understanding Charts and Graphs|

 |Writing and Language||35 Minutes||44 multiple choice||Grammar, Usage, Vocabulary in Context, Understanding Charts and Graphs|

 |Heart of Algebra, Passport to Advanced Math, Additional Topics in Math|

 |Calculator: Permitted||55 Minutes||30 multiple choice, 8 grid-in||Heart of Algebra, Problem Solving and Data Analysis, Passport to Advanced Math, Additional Topics in Math|

 |Essay (Optional)||50 Minutes||1 essay response||Ability to explain how an author uses his or her argument to persuade audience|